 Our starting point is a quench from the high-temperature isotropic gas phase into the GL coexistence region.
-The simulations have been performed for a SM gas with a prototypical value of magnetic moment $\mu=2.5$ with a critical point $\rho_c = 0.29(1)$, $T_c = 2.63(1)$ in LJ units \cite{Stevens1995}.
+The simulations have been performed for a SM gas with a prototypical value of magnetic moment $\mu=2.5$ with a critical point $\rho_c = 0.29(1)$, $T_c = 2.63(1)$ in LJ units.
 In a recent paper \cite{Singh2023}, we studied the approach to equilibrium in the {\it spinodal} regime and observed an inertial growth $\ell_s(t) \sim t^{2/3}$, where $\ell_s(t)$ is the typical lengthscale of the condensate at time $t$.
-Though predicted by Furukawa in 1987 \cite{Furukawa1985}, the inertial growth law was never observed in MD simulations, and this made our observation significant.
+Though predicted by Furukawa in 1985 \cite{Furukawa1985}, the inertial growth law was never observed in MD simulations, and this made our observation significant.
 Additionally, we find that the magnetic order is triggered after the onset of condensation (or spatial order).
-The present work focuses on the equilibrated structures ($t\rightarrow \infty$) as a sequel to our non-equilibrium studies.
-We concentrate on the structural and magnetic properties of the equilibrated morphologies by a systematic variation of parameters in the $\rho-T$ plane.
-The main observations from our study are as follows: (i) The non-equilibrium evolution of the equilibrated phase is distinct in the nucleation and spinodal regimes.
-The equilibrated structures have density-dependent shapes with characteristic spatial and magnetic order.
-They are isotropic in the nucleation regime but anisotropic in the spinodal regime. (ii) We identify density intervals which yield sphere, cylinder, slab, cylindrical bubble, and spherical bubble.
+The present paper focuses on the asymptotic structures ($t\rightarrow \infty$) as a sequel to our non-equilibrium studies.
+We concentrate on the structural and magnetic properties of these morphologies by a systematic variation of parameters in the $\rho-T$ plane.
+The main observations from our paper are as follows: (i) The non-equilibrium evolution is distinct in the nucleation and spinodal regimes.
+The asymptotic structures have density-dependent shapes with characteristic spatial and magnetic order.
+They are isotropic in the nucleation regime but anisotropic in the spinodal regime. (ii) We identify density intervals which yield a sphere, cylinder, slab, cylindrical bubble, and spherical bubble.
 Naturally, these are minimum energy shapes for the corresponding densities. (iii) The magnetic moments always co-align with the surface.
-Consequently, the equilibrated structures have unusual magnetic features even in the absence of external fields.
+Consequently, the morphologies have unusual magnetic features even in the absence of external fields.
 For instance, the sphere is a {\it magnetic Janus particle} due to oppositely magnetized hemispheres.
-The spherical bubble on the other hand has large magnetization on the surface which gradually reduces at the center. (iv) The anisotropic condensates comprise of dipole chains along the direction of anisotropy.
+The spherical bubble on the other hand has large magnetization on the surface which gradually reduces at the center. (iv) The anisotropic condensates are comprised of dipole chains along the direction of anisotropy.
 They exhibit perfect magnetic order ($ M \simeq 1$) even in the liquid state ($T \simeq 1.05$) as the dipole-dipole interactions overwhelm the thermal energy. (v) For lower temperatures ($T\simeq 1.0$), the structures solidify, and exhibit quasi-long-range order which is predominantly face-centered. (vi) At still lower temperatures ($T\lesssim 0.9$), there is neither long-range spatial nor magnetic order.
 The aggregates are glassy with $ M \simeq 0$ and an Edwards-Anderson spin-glass order parameter $q_{EA}\simeq 1$.